 Government policy encourages use of biological or environmental controls and other measures to reduce reliance on agricultural chemicals, including pesticides.
-IPM refers to a mix of farmerdriven, ecologically based pest control practices that seek to reduce reliance on synthetic chemical pesticides.
+IPM refers to a mix of farmer-driven, ecologically based pest control practices that seek to reduce reliance on synthetic chemical pesticides.
 It involves (a) managing pests (keeping them below economically damaging levels) rather than seeking to eradicate them, (b) relying, to the extent possible, on nonchemical measures to keep pest populations low; and (c) selecting and applying pesticides, when they have to be used, in a way that minimizes adverse effects on beneficial organisms, humans, and the environment.
 (It should be noted that Program funds will not be used for the purchase of pesticides or fertilizers.)
 The following elements should be considered and given due attention when preparing an integrated pest management plan for program activities (e.g. agricultural intensification) to be funded by the Oromia Forested Landscape Program so as to avoid, minimize and mitigate any potential negative environmental and social impacts.
-The IPM plan (after getting a clearance for it by the Bureau of Agriculture) should be included and presented as part of the ESMP/ESIA for environmental clearance by the Oromia Environment, Forest and Climate Change Authority (OEFCCA).
-For detail information and use, refer to Environmental Impact Assessment Guideline on Pesticides and also contact the Ministry of Agriculture and Natural Resources, the Oromia BoA and its respective zonal/woreda offices, and the Ministry of Environment, Forest and Climate Change (MEFCC).
+The IPM plan (after getting a clearance for it by the Bureau of Agriculture) should be included and presented as part of the ESMP/ESIA for environmental clearance by the Oromia Bureau of Rural Land and Environmental Protection (BoRLEP).
+For detail information and use, refer to Environmental Impact Assessment Guideline on Pesticides and also contact the Ministry of Agriculture, the Oromia BoA and its respective zonal/woreda offices, the Ministry of Environment and Forest, and/or Oromia BoRLEP.